-The Bowrider and Cuddy models canvas is rolled up inside a boot and stored in a concealed compartment on top of the stern, located behind the engine box.
+The Bowrider and Cuddy models canvas is rolled up inside a boot and stored in a concealed compartment on top of the stern, located behind the engine box or in the engine compartment.
 The Cruiser canvas is rolled up and stored inside a protective weather covered boot.